kpal99/ValidationTools/README.md

 sh postPlots.sh -i mynewplotdir/ -o delphes_validation/mynewplotdir/ -s PhotonFlat0to150_0PU
 ```

 4. Presentation file.
-If folders that contain the pdf/png files are stored inside a parent directory and named exactly as: "TauTag", "BTag", "ELMu", "Photon" and "QCD", then pass only that parent directory.
+If folders that contain the pdf/png files are stored inside a parent directory and are named exactly as: "TauTag", "BTag", "ELMu", "Photon" and "QCD", then pass only that parent directory along with the directory for tex output:

 ```
-python -u doPDF.py --parentpath path_to_plots/ -o output_dir_path/
+python -u doPDF.py --parentpath path_to_plots/ -o output_dir/
 ```

-Else, specify each of them such as:
+Else, specify each of them as in the followings:

 ```
-python -u doPDF.py -b path/to/Btag_plots/ -e path/to/ELMu_plots/ -g path/to/Photon_plots/ -q path/to/QCD_plots/ -t path/to/TauTag_plots/ -o output_dir_path/
+python -u doPDF.py -b path/to/Btag_plots/ -e path/to/ELMu_plots/ -g path/to/Photon_plots/ -q path/to/QCD_plots/ -t path/to/TauTag_plots/ -o output_dir/
 ```

 Finally run the tex file:
 ```
-cd output_dir_path/
+cd output_dir/
 pdflatex validation_plots.tex
 ```

 Use steer script to do validation for any objects, plot and post
 ================================================================